 This post is sponsored by Earth Echo, with a recipe featuring Cacao Bliss, a chocolate superfood powder.
 If you would like 15% off of your order of Earth Echo products, follow this link and use the discount code FOODIES.

-Here are a few reasons to love this Chocolate coconut ice cream
+Here are some reasons to love this Chocolate coconut ice cream

 - Antioxidants: Chocolate is naturally high in antioxidants.
 At least that’s the excuse I use to keep a bar of dark chocolate in my kitchen cupboard!